Book Review: The Curious Case of Binayak Sen

 Review by Mahtab Alam,

 Unlike previous works, this book, notably, covers what Binayak has been doing after he was released on bail granted by the Supreme Court of India’s direction in April last year.
 The author notes, “Since his release on bail, Sen has spoken often about another kind of connection: between malnutrition and secession” and “there’s an articulation of the same concern with human rights—indeed, with the human condition—that Sen speaks about.”
 Binayak believes and rightly so, that his case is no different from those of thousands of others who are suffering.
 He says, “Whatever has happened to me is the result of the suffering of thousands of people.
+If the idea of writing an essay on this topic has visited you too, be prepared to do a lot of work, but it is worth it.
+If you don't have time to fully concentrate on your paper, ask "do my homework" to a professional essay writing service.
+This will allow you to implement all your ideas in the shortest possible time.
 Any personal imprint would be ghoulish.”
 But, the author tells us that through this Sen has “a broader point to make.
 The communities that face (this) structural violence are facing annihilation—strong words, but Sen clearly saw it as possible—because of famine and an inability to survive”.
 On an earlier occasion, the author quotes Sen while explaining what he really means by structural violence.
 In Sen’s words, “By structural violence I refer to the fact that half our children and our adults in this country suffer from malnutrition.
 Malnutrition casts a dark shadow over other diseases like malaria and tuberculosis.”
 Citing data produced by government’s own institution, the National Nutrition Monitoring Bureau and the World Health Organisation’s norms, Sen concludes, we are living in condition of famine.
 And “a third of our live births have low birth weights, this is what I mean when I talk of structural violence.”

 Elaborating the flimsy and fabricated case against Binayak, digging in to charge sheets and reading out from the judgment of the trial court, which convicted him with life imprisonment, the author raises certain pertinent questions not only about the Chhattisgarh government and its police, on whose behest Binayak is convicted for no crime but also about the state of the judicial system in our country, especially in the state of Chhattisgarh.
 The author ably exposes the holes in the charge sheets, selectivity of the prosecution and the executive mentality of the judiciary.